Why Generic AI Content Is Failing UK Businesses (And What to Do Instead)

 2. Use AI for Research and Initial Drafts Only

 Never publish AI-generated first drafts without substantial editing.
-According to research by Blaze Media, whilst AI can automate tedious tasks, essential content with “that valuable human touch” must remain professionally crafted.
+Whilst AI can automate tedious tasks, essential content with “that valuable human touch” must remain professionally crafted.

 3. Add Substantial Original Value